numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

    on the datatype which is cast, or in a dictionary when casting to a user defined datatype.

-When casting (small) buffers will be used when necessary to ensure contiguity, alignment or native byte order.
+When casting, (small) buffers are used when necessary to ensure contiguity, alignment or native byte order.
 In this case first ``copyswapn`` is called to and ensures that the cast function can handle the input.